vijayoct27/quote_me/README.md

-This is a small side project to determine the most similar quote to any input with NLP techniques.
+This is a short side project to determine the most similar quote to any input with NLP techniques.
 Such a function clearly has many potential applications, e.g. a speech writer gauging the originality of a particular rhetorical phrase.
 First ~25000 quotes were scraped from [brainyquote](https://www.brainyquote.com/) along with topic labels ("Inspirational", "Love", "Alone", etc.)
 Due to the strong overlaps and similarity between topic names, I decided to forgo standard modeling or classification.